s-perez/s-perez.github.io-src/content/Git/BasicI.md

 Which basically means you don't have anything there for git to use (let's forget about the "branch master" part.
-We'll talk about that soon, but not today.
+We'll talk about that soon, but not today).
 Let's try creating an empty file in the project.
 If we run `git status` again, we'll see this:

     On branch master